openedx/edx-platform/docs/internal/restful-api-spec.md

             {"id": "cca0d370-37be-4168-90c3-7fc4a818e8fc"}

+### Create or Reset Snapshot on Branch [POST]
+Creates an empty snapshot identified by the branch name.
+The created snapshot has no parent snapshot, and no content.
+If this API endpoint is called on a branch that already has an existing snapshot, a new snapshot is still created, and the course's branch pointer is updated to point to this new snapshot.
++ Response 201 (application/json)
+    + Headers

+            Location: /v1/snapshots/0298b9f7-b8ef-4bcb-ab33-8f712aa520bd

+    + Body

+            {
+              "message": "created",
+              "id": "0298b9f7-b8ef-4bcb-ab33-8f712aa520bd"
+            }

 ### Update Branch Pointer [PUT]
 Point the branch at a new snapshot identified by the given ID.
 If the given ID does not refer to an existing snapshot, this